KathrynBrusewitz/new-tab-polar-clock/README.md

 # POLAR CLOCK NEW TAB
-A new tab page chrome extension based on [Pankaj Parashar's Canvas Polar Clock](https://codepen.io/pankajparashar/pen/sIpyw).
-Bar colors are customizable using [jscolor Color Picker](http://jscolor.com/) and (soon) background color or images can be uploaded.
+A simple new tab page chrome extension based on [Pankaj Parashar's Canvas Polar Clock](https://codepen.io/pankajparashar/pen/sIpyw).
+Bar colors are customizable using [jscolor Color Picker](http://jscolor.com/) and background can be changed to either a color or an image URL.

 ## TODO
-* Background image picker

 * Show/hide menu

+* chrome.storage